tausen/emacs-setup/README.md

 #### Running
 - For best experience, always start emacs with emacsclient -c -a "" (bind it to a hotkey!)
-- Oh, and for better performance C-u 0 M-x byte-recompile-directory RET ~/.emacs.d/ RET
+- Oh, and for better performance C-u 0 M-x byte-recompile-directory RET ~/.emacs.d/ RET (you might have to delete lib/auctex/preview/prv-xemacs.el if this gives you issues)
 - For better theme when running with no window, you may wanna add this to your .bashrc: `export TERM=xterm-256color`

 #### Issues